Part of our Build your own financial plan series

 Build your own financial plan: A step-by-step guide

-You may have already completed all 9 steps, and you're just revisiting them here.
-Maybe you haven't started yet, or you missed a step.
+Maybe you’ve tackled a few of the steps, or maybe you haven't started a financial plan.
 Don't worry.
 We’ve put it all in one place for you.
 Just start with one task and keep going.
-(Or rip the bandage off and tackle the whole thing on a long, rainy weekend with a big pot of coffee and a dog at your feet.)
+(Or just tackle the whole thing on a long, rainy weekend with a big pot of coffee and a dog at your feet.)

 It’s always good to have a clear idea of why you’re saving your hard-earned money.
 Think it through using our financial goals worksheet (PDF).

 Consider this your monthly cash flow and savings/investing plan.
 Give yourself permission to decide where and how to send your money with our budgeting worksheet (PDF).